Involvement & Volunteering

 Working Bees at HPS have operated successfully over a number of years because of the time and expertise generously donated by volunteers like you!

-Held once a term, Working Bees involve families coming together to complete projects that enhance the environment in which our children can learn, play and grow, and which otherwise would have to be outsourced at great cost.
+Working Bees involve families coming together to complete projects that enhance the environment in which our children can learn, play and grow.

-In addition to improvement projects, Working Bees also include regular tasks to keep the school tidy, such as painting, weeding, sweeping and raking back tan bark under playground equipment as well as cleaning and tidying library books.
+In addition to improvement projects, Working Bees also include regular tasks to keep the school tidy, such as painting, weeding, sweeping and raking back tan bark under playground equipment.

 It’s a great opportunity for families and children to meet in a different social setting, as well as contributing to improvements and care of the school.
 Each Working Bee finishes with a BBQ, to thank our lovely volunteers!